aditya2001/java-interview-questions/README.md

 #### 1. Collections

-Generic collections in Java require objects, not primitives.
+Collections in Java require objects, not primitives.
 Wrapper classes allow you to use primitives in these collections.

 ```java
 List<Integer> numbers = new ArrayList<>();